makrai/notes/deFrancis89-chinese-writing.md

   * Characters have died out as the words that they represented have become obsolete
-  * New characters and new combinations of characters have been created to express new words that have entered into the vocabulary.
-In common
+  * New characters and new combinations of characters have been created to express new words that have entered into the vocabulary
-  * pronunciation of the symbols has changed greatly over time, as is readily
+  * pronunciation of the symbols has changed greatly over time
   * dictionary of Early Zhou Chinese (Schuessler 1987).

-* The forms or shapes of the characters have also undergone change.
-On the
+* The forms or shapes of the characters have also undergone change
-  * stylized, abbreviated, distorted, and otherwise modified that it is often
+  * stylized, abbreviated, distorted, and otherwise modified
   * Shang oracle bones, the Great Seal style of the Zhou dynasty, the Small Seal style of the short-lived Qin dynasty (221-206 bc)
   * and the Scribal and Regular styles of the Han dynasty (206 bc-220 ad)
-    * the most commonly used script until the
+  * official simplification of characters in the PRC in the 1950s
-  * official simplification of characters in the PRC in the 1950s.
-Figure 17 compares the OBI and modern forms of a number of characters.
-Root of some of the very few characters that are pictographic in origin.
+    * Figure 17 compares the OBI and modern forms of a number of characters.
+    * Root of some of the very few characters that are pictographic in origin.

 * Figure 17.
 Chinese Writing: A 1% Pictographic Script
-  * The evolution of fourteen Chinese characters representative of the mere one percent that go back to pictographs, chiefly those found on oracle bone inscriptions (OBI) of around 1200-1045 bc.
-All but two -- 12 and 14, the most complicated -- have been used as phonetic symbols in the formation of multielement characters.
-Adapted with permission from William G. Boltz, "Early Chinese Writing."
-World Archaeology 17 (3) (1986):427.
+  * The evolution of fourteen Chinese characters representative of the mere 1% that go back to pictographs
+    * chiefly those found on oracle bone inscriptions (OBI) of in 1200-1045 bc.
+    * All but two -- 12 and 14, the most complicated -- have been used as
+      phonetic symbols in the formation of multielement characters
+  * Adapted with permission from William G. Boltz (1986) "Early Chinese Writing"

 * Shang characters, of which
-  some 1,000 out of a total of 4,500 have been identified to date, is
+  some 1,000 out of a total of 4,500 have been identified to date
   * in many cases it is possible to trace the evolution of a character from its Shang to its contemporary form
   * There are many "descendantless" graphs.
 Some/others are